uppes/coroutine/README.md

 The closest thing would be [Swoole PHP](https://www.swoole.co.uk/coroutine).
 However, it's not an standard installation, needs to be compiled, does not work on Windows, enforces there complete framework usage.

-There is also [Facebook's Hack](https://hhvm.com/).
+You can also use [Facebook's Hack](https://hhvm.com/).
 However, this too not an standard installation, but instead nearly an whole different language.

+The **PHP Internals** team has recently released [Parallel](https://www.php.net/manual/en/book.parallel.php).
+It's available on [PECL](https://pecl.php.net/package/parallel), [krakjoe/parallel](https://github.com/krakjoe/parallel).
+Looks promising, however this ___`Coroutine`___ package does everything listed in there **Parallel concurrency API** without the unnecessary restrictions, PHP 7.2, and limits on **Tasks**.
+They too modeling after Google's Go ease of use, but still directly handling the **Future/Promise** concepts.
+Whenever, some examples are produced, will recreate and benchmark the examples here.
+Will also create alias function calls for items with the same functionality.

+There is also [Async Extension for PHP](https://github.com/concurrent-php/ext-async#async-extension-for-php).
+Haven't seen this before starting this project, similar concepts but require a lot more coding to do simply things, require *PHP 7.3*, no *PECL* module yet.
+Has *Async* and *Await* keywords, but definitely not following the norms in usage as other languages.
+No way near the way Google's Go, Pythons, or C# work, seeing there [examples](https://github.com/concurrent-php/ext-async/tree/master/examples).

 ____Other main asynchronous PHP libraries____